mihaip/previous/readme.previous.txt

   > Fixes bug that caused NeXTdimension window to start with wrong size.
   > Fixes bug in low-pass filter that could cause audible noise.

+Previous v2.8 (unreleased):
+  > Adds support for showing the main window if an alert occurs.

  7) Running Previous
  -------------------